uppadhyayraj/specflowstepsgenerator/README.md

 ## Future Enhancements/Known Bugs:

-- Handling Table paramemter in step deinition currently it is not adding Table parameter in step definition.
+- In Non AI Assitant mode - Handling Table paramemter in step deinition currently it is not adding Table parameter in step definition.
 - Existing Steps Definition checking while generating steps definitions.
 - Fixed <del>Default variable type is appearing as string, workaround is to update post steps generation.
 Will be adding a configuration for override the default type and set it as "dynamic" so that it works well.</del>

 ## Release Notes:
+## [2.1.0]
+- Added AI Assitant powered by local LLM

 ## [2.0.0]
 - Extented Extension to Generate Step Definitions for Reqnroll Framework aong with compatibility for SpecFlow

 ## [1.0.5]
 - Removal of punctuations from Method names